walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 ---

 **Next up**
-* week of June 12th - Counting to Seven - ready to publish
-* week of June 19th - Origin Story - one last read needed; proofing complete
+* week of June 19th - Origin Story - Ready to publish.
+Last skim morning of.
-* week of June 26th - Shape of DH Work - proofing needed
+* week of June 26th - Shape of DH Work - Ready to publish.
+Last skim morning of.
-* week of July 3rd - workflow for remote music recording - ready to publish
+* week of July 3rd - workflow for remote music recording - ready to publish - last skim morning of
+* week of July 10th - Ellington Effect

 Now writing

 **Management**
-* Ellington's approach to composition

 **Teaching or Curriculum development**
 * rules and constraints as an approach to teaching dh workshops